Become a wildlife aid volunteer

-Without our volunteers, the Wildlife Aid Foundation (based in Leatherhead, Surrey, UK) could not continue to care for the animals that need our help.
-If you feel strongly about the future of British wildlife, if you just love all animals or even if it’s just because you have some free time and want to work with a group of friendly, dedicated group and like-minded people, then why not become a volunteer?
+Without our volunteers, the Wildlife Aid Foundation could not continue to care for the animals that need our help.
+If you feel strongly about the future of British wildlife, if you just love all animals or even if it’s just because you have some free time and want to work with a group of friendly, dedicated and like-minded people, then why not become a volunteer?

-You don’t need any special skills to help out at the centre (based in Leatherhead in Surrey) – just a few hours a week on a regular basis.
+You don’t need any special skills to help out at the centre – just a few hours a week on a regular basis and a passion for animal care.
 We have volunteers of all ages, levels of experience and background.
-You do not need to be a wildlife expert – we will give you full training and support – but you do need to be someone who cares and is willing to make a commitment to coming in on a regular basis.
-Sorry, but we do not take on short-term volunteers; a commitment of at least 6 months would be ideal due to the training involved.
+You do not need to be a wildlife expert – we will give you full training and support – but you do need to be someone who cares about an animal’s welfare and is willing to make a commitment to coming in on a regular basis.
+A commitment of at least 6 months would be required, due to the training involved.

-Being a volunteer at The Wildlife Aid Foundation is a commitment to helping the charity carry out its valuable work.
-Alongside the animal care duties, volunteers regularly get involved in fundraising events, talks at local schools and organisations, and helping with the administrative side of the charity.
-Some of our volunteers help with PR & Marketing, some offer their services to collect injured animals from around the county – there are opportunities for everyone.
+Being a volunteer at the Wildlife Aid Foundation is a commitment to helping the charity carry out its valuable work and being sure an animal’s welfare is paramount.
+Alongside the animal care duties and monitoring animal health, volunteers regularly get involved in fundraising events, talks at local schools and organisations, and helping with the administrative side of the charity’s work.
+Some of our volunteers help with PR & marketing, some offer their services to collect injured animals from around the county – there are opportunities for everyone.

 How does it work?

-As the centre in Leatherhead is run entirely by volunteers, we rely heavily on a regular commitment to ensure we always have enough people in each day to look after all the animals in our care.
+Our hospital in Leatherhead, Surrey, is run entirely by volunteers, upon whom we rely for a regular commitment to ensure we always have enough people on site each day, to look after all the animals in our care.
 We are open 7 days a week, and each day is divided into 3 shifts: Morning (9am – 1pm), Afternoon (1pm – 6pm) and Evening (6pm – 10pm).
 Volunteers opt for a regular shift, which they attend every week at the same time.
 Weekend shifts can be weekly or fortnightly.

-If you would like to become a Wildlife Aid volunteer, and can easily get to our centre in Leatherhead, please fill in the application form at the bottom of this page, and we will be in touch to discuss our current opportunities.
+If you would like to become a Wildlife Aid volunteer, and can easily get to our centre in Leatherhead, please, fill in the application form, and we will be in touch to discuss our current opportunities.

 Please note the following:

-1. Applications can only be accepted from over 18’s please
+- Applications can only be accepted from those aged 18 years and over.

-2. Please be patient when submitting an application!
-We only have a small admin team.
-You should receive a reply within 10 working days.
+- Please be patient when submitting an application!
+We only have a very small admin. team.
+You should receive a reply within 28 working days.

-3. Due to the volume of applications we receive, we do need to communicate by email for the application process, and ongoing, simply due to a lack of resources in our admin. department.
-Please email us with all your questions, and we will our best to get back to you in a timely fashion!
+- Due to the volume of applications we receive, we do need to communicate by email for the application process and going forward, simply due to a lack of resources in our admin. department.
+Please email us with all your questions, and we will do our best to get back to you in a timely fashion!

-4. As a small charity we are unable to offer accommodation for volunteers travelling from overseas.
+- Being a small charity, we are unable to offer accommodation for volunteers travelling from overseas.

-5. Sorry, but we can only offer internships to qualified Veterinary Nurses or Veterinary Surgeons
+- Sorry, but we can only offer internships to qualified Veterinary Nurses or Veterinary Surgeons.

 - Animal care: cleaning and feeding of animals at the centre.